dirkdirk/speedjots/README.md

 1. Add markdown support to the editor? [simditor-markdown](https://github.com/mycolorway/simditor-markdown)

 1. Setup a demo site for users to try before logging in for the first time.
+Possibly use the anonymous login option in Firebase?

 1. Refactor code: move login component to it's own route.